x-name/Goda/README.md

 Thinking about: Raft, Master/Master, Sharding, Split-brain, Failover.

 ### Tasks
+- [ ] Time Series DB layer
+	- Tree with time range for counting Tags by time (ID alias with timestamp)
 - [ ] Cache
+	- [x] Implementation
+	- [ ] Testing
-- [ ] Time Series DB layer
+- [ ] Replication
-	- (Tree with time range for counting Tags by time, ID alias with timestamp)
-- [x] Replication
+	- [x] Implementation
+	- [ ] Testing

+Work in progress.
+Alpha version.
+Don't try use this on production.